ZeroDayArcade/HTML5_3D-Wireframe-Cube/README.md

 # 3D Wireframe Cube - JavaScript Software Rendering

 A software rendered 3D Wireframe Cube demo for HTML5.
 No 3D libraries and no HTML Canvas are used.
-The the 3D transformations and 3D&rarr;2D calculations are done in the JavaScript code.
+The 3D transformations and 3D&rarr;2D calculations are done in the JavaScript code.

 <br/>
 <p align="center">